ann7-7-7/SAFE-scam-analysis-filtering-engine/docs/diagrams/README.md

-# System Diagrams
+# S.A.F.E. – Design Diagrams

-This folder stores all technical design diagrams used in the report:
+This folder contains all architectural and design diagrams produced for the S.A.F.E.
+(Scam Analysis & Filtering Engine) midpoint submission.

+These diagrams support the **Solution Design** section of the report and demonstrate evidence-based system planning.

+## Included Diagrams

-- System architecture diagram
+- Figure 5.1 – System Architecture Diagram
-- UML class diagram
+- Figure 5.2 – UML Class Diagram
-- UML sequence diagram
+- Figure 5.3 – UML Sequence Diagram
-- Deployment diagram
+- Figure 5.4 – Deployment Diagram
+- Figure 4.1 & 4.2 – Wireframe Input and Results Screens
-- User flow diagram
+- Figure 4.3 – User Flow Diagram

-Naming convention:
+## Purpose

+The diagrams illustrate:

-- Figure5_1_SystemArchitecture.png
+- Modular system structure
-- Figure5_2_UMLClass.png
+- Privacy-preserving processing
-- Figure5_3_UMLSequence.png
+- Explainable AI pipeline
-- Figure5_4_Deployment.png
+- Web-based deployment
-- Figure4_3_UserFlow.png
+- User-centred interface design

+Final versions of each figure are exported from Figma/Draw.io and stored alongside this README for assessment and supervision.